gediz/mpv-wiki/Applications-using-mpv.md

   A media player based on libmpv.

 * [bomi](http://bomi-player.github.io):
   bomi is a media player based on mpv for Linux.
 By taking the advantage of mpv and GUI, bomi provides various features.
 Not really a frontend - uses an internal mpv fork instead of libmpv.
+Currently outdated and unmaintained.

 * [gnome-mpv](https://github.com/gnome-mpv/gnome-mpv):
   A simple GTK+ frontend for mpv.